PROMO: $50 Off & Free 2-Day Shipping | Use Code SAVE50

 The following factors may also increase your likelihood of developing this type of mouth ulcer:

-• Family history of canker sores
+• Family history of mouth sores

 • Use of poorly fitting dentures